sfstoolbox/data/spherical_grids/equally_spaced_points/README.txt

     https://github.com/sfstoolbox/data

-This archive has to be unpacked and the folder "MinimumEnergyPointsOnASphere" has to be moved in the folder "SFS_general" of the SFS Toolbox.

-Then the points can be loaded into Matlab/Octave using the SFS_config structure with "conf.number_of_points_on_sphere = N;"
+If you want to use these data together with the SFS Toolbox, you can place the data directory in the main path of the Toolbox.
+Another possibility is to just be connected to the Internet, then the Toolbox will automatically fetch the desired grid from this site.

+You have to specify the desired grid in SFS_config.m, for example for the equally spaced points:

+    conf.secondary_sources.grid = 'equally_spaced_points';

 ================================================================================